Paradise Sweepstakes Casino Review 2026

 How do I redeem SC at Paradise Sweepstakes Casino?

-Once your Sweeps Coins (SC) balance reached 20, you could click the Redeem tab in the navigation bar to cash them out.
-You were then directed to a page listing the cryptocurrency payout methods: Bitcoin (BTC), Ethereum (ETH), or Dogecoin (DOGE).
-You then had to manually paste your wallet address.
-You had to meet a 1x playthrough requirement before you could redeem your SC.
+Once your Sweeps Coins balance reached 20, you could click the Redeem tab in the navigation bar to cash them out.
+Next, you were taken to a page with a list of cryptocurrency payout methods, including Bitcoin (BTC), Ethereum (ETH), or Dogecoin (DOGE).
+Next, you had to manually paste your wallet address.
+You had to play the game at least once before redeeming your SC.

 Does Paradise Sweepstakes Casino work on mobile?